keypat1906/Indian-Lottery/README.md

 Improvement
 This is most optimized code in the Python3 language.
-I developed this code in Python3 and python3 does not provide better performance if I use Threading due to GIL mechanism in python language.
-I have heard Golang is more efficient than Python so if you like I can create this in Golang as well.
-Let me know your thoughts on this.
-Any criticism or comment on the code welcome.
+I have used memory map to process the large file which is 145 MB size.
+Any input or criticism welcome.
 ![image](https://github.com/keypat1906/Hungarian_lottery/assets/97865025/05a94f42-ba0e-43f9-b1b1-8e23d059b23c)